livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 NOTE: the default content only gets applied when a document is created manually, i.e. in the editor.
 If you create documents programmatically (e.g. import), you need to define the content yourself.

 The default content is simply a (valid) Livingdocs JSON applying to your design.
-We advise you to use the UI in the "Project Setup" for adapting the default content.

 One useful property on components within the default content is the `position: fixed` property.
 It allows to fix a component in place, useful, e.g. for headers.
 [Read more]({{< ref "/reference-docs/editor-extensions/editor-configuration#pin-components" >}})

+## Default Metadata

+The default [metadata]({{< ref "/reference-docs/document/metadata" >}}) defines what metadata are pre-set on your document upon creation.

+Passed metadata (via Editor on document creation) are preferred over default metadata.
+The merging is done property by property on the top level of every metadata field.

 ## Editor Wrapper